Heat exhaustion killed Taylor Swift fan attending Rio concert, forensics report says

 RIO DE JANEIRO -- Heat exhaustion is the cause of death of a Brazilian fan who attended a concert of singer Taylor Swift in November, a forensics report obtained by The Associated Press on Wednesday shows.

-23-year-old Ana Clara Benevides passed out during Swift's second song in the Nov.
+Ana Clara Benevides, 23, passed out during Swift's second song in the Nov.
 17 concert in Rio de Janeiro, “Cruel Summer,” and died hours later at a local hospital.
 Temperatures in the city that day were at about 40 degrees Celsius (105 Fahrenheit).

 Fans lined up for hours before the show, and many accused organizers of failing to deliver enough water supplies for the more than 60,000 attending the concert at the Nilton Santos Stadium.
 They said they were not allowed to take their own water into the stadium.